angeal185/jquery-prng/README.md

 ### info

-the seed is a generated from a random array of integers put through a fisher yates shuffle.
+the seed is 128bit, generated from an array of random integers and then put through a fisher yates shuffle.

 ```js
 // accepted methods